Matir/blog/_posts/2019-05-02-hacker-summer-camp-2019-preview.md

 Westin Las Vegas, or Marriott's Grand Chateau.
 As of writing, I could not find any information about a "health and welfare" check for any of them, but if you're concerned, I would consider calling and checking in advance.

+## Saving Money ##

+## Conclusion ##

+Closer to the conferences, I'll put out a preview of specific talks and events to look forward to, as well as newbie guides to some of the events.
+I'll also put together a list of things I'm bringing to make the conferences more fun or just make my time in Vegas less painful.